Samuel

 19th-century Korean-American relations, Olympic sprinting and land

-speed racing and a circus elephant named Topsy who was electrocuted in 1903.
-He lives in Kingston, Ontario.
+speed racing and a circus elephant named Topsy who was electrocuted in

 |